XR Offloading Across Multiple Time Scales: The Roles of Power, Temperature, and Energy: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 We investigated the role of XR wearables and highlighted the unique challenges they pose, namely, limited power and battery capacity, and susceptibility to overheating.
-To address these issues, we introduced TAO, a novel temperature-aware edge-based offloading strategy that considers both traditional metrics like battery life and power along with crucial thermal constraints.
-Unlike existing approaches that often ignore temperature, TAO provides robust, constraint-aware decisions.
-Our COMSOL-based simulations show that TAO achieves over 35\% offloading cost reduction compared to state-of-the-art strategies, while satisfying all power, temperature, and battery constraimts.
+To address these issues, we introduced TAO, a novel temperature-aware edge-based offloading strategy that considers both traditional metrics, such as battery life and power, and crucial thermal constraints.
+Our COMSOL-based simulations show that, unlike its alternatives, TAO avoids exceeding temperature limits, while keeping additional edge offloading to a minimum.

+Building upon our findings, several research avenues, related to the XR-related tasks, can be pursued, including improved gesture recognition, voice synthesis, and hands-free control.
+In all these cases, user interfaces must adapt to various XR devices and screen dimensions, with UX/UI enhancements tailored to device temperature and environmental conditions.
+On the algorithmic side, one can exploit ML approaches to predict demand patterns and scale resources for dynamic workloads, integrated with temperature management strategies.